 "It makes me take a step back and realize a rough day here is still a pretty good day.

-is the ballpark, a place Marc never quite pictured his son working.
-"Here" is where Kevin "Here" pursued his profession, after high school stints with wrestling (in the 103-pound club), golf, and football.
-'Here" is where Kevin once struggled as a prep athlete at Colorado's Evergreen High School.
+"Here" is the ballpark, a place Marc never quite pictured his son working.
+"Here" is where Kevin pursued his profession, after high school stints with wrestling (in the 103-pound club), golf, and football.